-Yes No C8A Does your institution make use of SAT I, SAT II, or ACT scores in admission decisions for first-time, first-year, degree-seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission.
+Yes No C8A Does your institution make use of SAT Reasoning Test, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+C8A If yes, place check marks in the appropriate boxes below to reflect you r institution's polici es for use in admission for Fall 2006.